israel-aloko/izzyroots-backend/README.md

 | Email | Nodemailer |
 | Dev tooling | nodemon |

-> Note: `prisma/`, `prisma.config.ts`, and `tsconfig.json` are present in the repo but not part of the active data layer — all current models run on Mongoose.
-Ignore or remove these if you don't plan to use Prisma.

 ## Project Structure

 ```
 izzyroots-backend/
-├── prisma/                  # reserved/unused — see note above
 ├── src/
 │   ├── config/               # Cloudinary configuration
 │   ├── controllers/           # auth, registration, admin-auth, search